 Yet the rise and fall of the EDL appears mainly to have been down to organisational failure, with the swamp of anti-Muslim sentiment which the movement fed off continuing to flourish both in Britain and abroad, with a rapid growth in far-right activity across Europe during recent years.
 A far-right demonstration in Warsaw in 2012 saw 10,000 march through the city.

 The rise of the EDL in England coincided with ‘mainstream’ far-right movements such as the British National Party (BNP) losing influence.
 As a result of the BNP’s failure to make significant electoral inroads, many considered the formation of a street army as the only alternative to grow the movement.
 According to Channel 4 News, other more hardline groups later abandoned the EDL’s populist stance in order to co-operate with activists from neo-Nazi groups and ex members of the National Front.

 Research reported in January of this year found that 11 per cent of people who were aware of the EDL would consider joining the group, with older working class men most likely to support them.

 Quilliam will be hosting a press conference for Tommy Robinson and Kevin Carroll’s departure from the EDL at an undisclosed location in London this evening.

-Judging by the sorts of things Tommy Robinson was posting on Twitter until very recently, we remain sceptical.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Judging by the sorts of things Tommy Robinson was posting on Twitter until very recently, we remain sceptical.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.